sugiyama-hebbs/v9.1/script/target/readme_version.txt

     Modified Fam3 to random punishment
     one extra Train block
     Break after rotation in Probe, instead of the beginning of Intervention

+9.11 experiment version
+    copied from 9.10.
+Everything is the same, except that it's 1S4M in Intervention

+9.12 experiment version
+    copied from 9.11.
+S-null -> Sptb -> M (similar to 9.22).
+    reduce pre-probe washout from 20 to 15

+9.13 experiment version
+    copied from 9.12 (but task-wise similar to 9.11).
+    1S1M  x 10 -> null x 10